Last chance: €4,000 Early Bird discount on all MBA applications with deadline April 30, 2026

 Interested in Studying Business Administration?

-Salary Expectations: How much does a healthcare manager earn?
+Salary prospects: How much does a healthcare manager earn?

 The salary prospects as a healthcare manager are attractive and vary depending on experience, position and industry.
 Even the starting salary is above the average for many other professions.